-- Propagation - this involves the formation of proteins (eg, tenase, prothrombinase) involved in the formation of the thrombin clot.
+- Propagation - this involves the formation of proteins (eg, tenase, prothrombinase) ending in the formation of the thrombin clot.

 Platelets are identified as having three functions - control of thrombin generation, support of fibrin formation and regulation of fibrin clot retraction.
-Different populations of platelets with distinct surface properties are involved in these coagulant functions.
+It has been postulated that different populations of platelets, with distinct surface properties, are involved in these coagulant functions.

 Congenital bleeding disorders